atmmoreira/project.react.boilerplate/README.md

 > Run the project

 - `Step 01` - Open the folder project.
 In this folder you will find the project in react.
+- `Step 02` - Inside the folder project.
+You need follow some steps to run the project.
+    - npm install - if you download the project or clone this repository to install dependencies.
+    - npm start - to starts the development server.
+    - npm test - if you want to starts the test runner.
+    - npm run build - to generate bundles the app into static files for production.